OscarB89/MyPortfolio/Week1.md

 *Did you meet all of your goals to the standard you set at the start of the week?*

-- Yes, I feel far more confident with OOP particularly, which was an area of weakness I focused on to address.
+- Yes, I feel far more confident with OOP particularly
-- My TDD practices improved dramatically, and it was obvious that when creating large complex programs with multiple user demands, TDD will save so much time and improve code quality.
+- My TDD practices improved
-- I feel very confident using Rspec to debug programs, having completed all of the debugging practicals available for week1.
+- I feel confident using Rspec to debug programs
-- I thoroughly enjoyed pair programming, and received some great feedback; I'm happy with the process improvement over the week, although I'll keep requesting feedback in order to improve!
+- I thoroughly enjoyed pair programming, and received some great feedback

 ### Question 2